miladkhanlou/LDL-Data-Extraction-Migration/README.md

 # Extraction Phase in ETL Pipeline for Louisiana Digital Library (LDL)
-### PID Fetching:
+### 1. PID Fetching:
 We use a custom Drush command to fetch all Persistent Identifiers (PIDs) from a specific collection within the Islandora repository.
 These PIDs represent unique records or objects within the system.

-### Datastream Retrieval:
+### 2. Datastream Retrieval:
 After fetching the PIDs, the relevant datastreams (MODS, RELS-EXT, and OBJ) for each PID are extracted.
 These datastreams contain essential metadata (MODS), relational information (RELS-EXT), and binary objects (OBJ).

-### Compression:
+### 3. Compression and File Transfer:
-All retrieved datastreams and binary files are compressed into a ZIP file for efficient transfer and storage.
+* All retrieved datastreams and binary files are compressed into a ZIP file for efficient transfer and storage.
-### File Transfer: The ZIP file is securely transferred from the server to a local machine and then copied to an external storage location for further processing.
+* The ZIP file is securely transferred from the server to a local machine and then copied to an external storage location for further processing.

-### Decompression and Preparation:
+### 4. Decompression and Preparation:
 The compressed ZIP file is extracted into a designated directory, and any necessary file conversions (e.g., JP2 to PNG) are performed to ensure that the objects are in the correct format for the transformation phase.

 ---